R-Poulard/ASI-GRAPH/README.md

 # ASI-GRAPH
-Algorithm (adapted in Python) to find approximal sub-graph isomorphism between two graphs -This work was realised under the direction of Alain Denise at LISN during a laboratory work in my first year of Master at Paris-Saclay-
+Algorithm (adapted in Python) to find approximal sub-graph isomorphism between two graphs

+-This work was realized under the direction of Alain Denise at LISN during laboratory work in my first year of Master's at Paris-Saclay-

 The degree of freedom can be split into three categories: